 Including LGBT discrimination as a component of harassment training is an opportunity for employers to educate supervisors, and emphasize that work performance should be the main criteria for evaluating employees.
 It is also a chance to inform supervisors of the standards of conduct required in the workplace, as well as any disciplinary actions that employees may face if the standards are not met.

-What steps should I take as an employer to stay compliant?
+What should employers do to stay compliant?

 This law goes into effect on January 1, 2018.
 Before that date, employers will need to take a few actions to ensure compliance.

 - Update Training - First, employers should update their training to add the new required content prohibiting and preventing harassment based on gender identity, gender expression, and sexual orientation.
 Again, this section will need to include practical examples of this type of harassment.